A practical guide to the Jira Salesforce AI plugin

 A Jira Salesforce AI plugin is the future of teamwork

-In the past, this kind of automation was only available to huge companies with big budgets.
-But today, powerful and easy-to-use tools are making it accessible to everyone.
+In the past, this kind of sophisticated automation was complex to set up.
+But today, Jira's mature ecosystem and easy-to-use plugins make it accessible to everyone.

 Ready to finally bridge the gap between your sales and development teams?
-See how eesel AI can help you automate your Jira and Salesforce workflows in minutes, not months.
+See how eesel AI can help you automate your Jira and Salesforce workflows in 2026.

 Frequently asked questions